openjournals/joss/docs/announcement.md

 ## So what's the review for?

 JOSS reviews are designed to improve the software being submitted.
 Our review process is based upon the tried-and-tested approach taken by the [rOpenSci collaboration](https://github.com/ropensci) and happens openly [on GitHub](https://github.com/openjournals/joss-reviews).
-Reviews of software papers rarely improve the codebase<sup>3</sup> _but they do improve documentation_—a critical part of making usable software—so our review process is about making sure the pieces are in place for open, (re)usable, well-documented code.
+Reviews of software papers rarely improve the codebase<sup>3</sup> _but they do improve documentation_, a critical part of making usable software, so our review process is about making sure the pieces are in place for open, (re)usable, well-documented code.

 ## To the future!